Tuition fees information

-You will also need to pay the students' union membership fee (ÖH-Beitrag) of EUR 20.70 per semester, including insurance.
-This does not increase if paid during the extension period.
+You will also need to pay the students' union membership fee (ÖH-Beitrag) of EUR 21.20 per semester, including insurance.

-Limited exemption from tuition fees is possible for
+A temporary exemption from the tuition fees exists

 - Undergraduate, graduate or doctoral studies: standard duration of studies + 2 extra semesters (= exempt from tuition fees)